Win Over Editors: How to Craft a Compelling Story Pitch

 Are you bursting with story ideas but aren’t sure how to grab the attention of magazine editors?
 The pitching process is actually pretty standard across the industry—and it typically starts with a query letter.

-We break down the elements of a query letter and offer resources to help you craft a winning pitch.
+Here, you’ll find a breakdown of the elements of a query letter and some resources to help you craft a winning pitch.
 Let’s begin!